egedebruin/IN5590-optimization/README.md

 Tested on ROBIN-HPC, but you can probably use some things here to make it run locally as well.

 ### Create conda environment
-We need python3.10 specifically, I did not test it with other version and it might break
+We need python3.10 specifically, I did not test it with other version and it might break.
 ```
-conda create -n myenv python=3.10
+conda create -n <ENV_NAME> python=3.10
-conda activate myenv
+conda activate <ENV_NAME>
 ```

+Don't forget to update `./example.sbatch` with the correct <ENV_NAME>.

 ### Download code and install requirements
 ```